Skip to content

 For a comparison of when to use the SDK vs the CLI or MCP, see How to Get Started.

-Two lightweight access methods are available for frontend UI gating.
+The client.access surface has lightweight permission checks for frontend UI gating.
 They return boolean on success.
 Like all SDK methods, they throw WarmHubError on network, backend, or auth failures.

 const canWrite = await client.access.checkRepoPermission(